 In the midst of a volatile market, it’s easy to get caught up in waves of emotion.
 Anger, fear, sadness, worry and especially panic can cause you to make serious and costly mistakes.
-To be a successful investor, it’s important to know how to deal with the emotional side of investing so you can avoid these mistakes—and avoid losing thousands of dollars.
+To be an educated investor, it’s important to know how to deal with the emotional side of investing so you can avoid these mistakes—and avoid losing thousands of dollars.

 John’s $20,000 Roller-Coaster Ride